-Help(text) ,

-env.Help(text)
+'''

+Help(text, append=False),

+env.Help(text, append=False)

+'''

 This specifies help text to be printed if the -h argument is given to scons.
 If Help is called multiple times, the text is appended together in the order that Help is called.
+With append set to False, any Help text generated with AddOption is clobbered.
+If append is True, the AddOption help is prepended to the help string, thus preserving the -h message.

 '''

-Ignore(target, dependency) ,
+Ignore(target, dependency),

 env.Ignore(target, dependency)

 '''